--Huston Smith, The World's Religions

 Nearly all Christians regard the Bible as divinely inspired and authoritative, but views differ as to the nature and extent of its authority.
 Some hold it to be completely without error in all matters it addresses, while others stress its accuracy only in religious matters and allow for errors or limitations in other areas due to its human authorship.

 Christianity has divided into three major branches.
-Roman Catholicism represents the continuation of the historical organized church as it developed over the centuries, and is headed by the Pope.
-Eastern Orthodoxy and Roman Catholicism separated in 1054, when the Patriarch of Constantinople and the Pope excommunicated each other.
+Roman Catholicism represents the continuation of the organized church in the West as it developed over the centuries, and is headed by the Pope.
+It separated from the Eastern church in 1054, when the Patriarch of Constantinople and the Pope excommunicated each other.
 Eastern Orthodoxy (which includes the Greek and Russian Orthodox Churches and several others) differs from Catholicism in its refusal of allegiance to the Pope, its emphasis on the use of icons in worship, and the date it celebrates Easter.
 Other cultural, political, and religious differences exist as well.

 Christian practices vary by denomination, but common elements include a Sunday worship service, private and corporate prayer, study and reading of the Scriptures, and participation in the rites of baptism and communion.
 Distinctive Catholic practices include recognition of seven sacraments, devotion to Mary and the saints, and veneration of relics and sacred sites associated with holy figures.
 Eastern Orthodoxy holds many practices in common with Catholicism, but is especially distinguished by the central role of icons.

 The most important Christian holiday is Easter, a spring holiday that celebrates Christ's resurrection from the dead.
-Easter is immediately preceded by Holy Week, which includes Palm Sunday, Maundy Thursday, and Good Friday.
 The 40 days prior to Easter form the Lenten season, a time of fasting and repentance.
 Another holiday that has become important is Christmas, which commemorates the birth of Jesus on December 25 (January 6 in Orthodox Churches).
 Saints' days are also important.
 Some of these, such as St. Patrick's Day and St. Valentine's Day, have come to play a prominent role in popular American culture.